CRLcommunity/Code-of-Conduct/CoC.md

 |    |    | **Pit Lane Tyre Sim**  |  On  |
 |    |    | **Unsafe Pit Release**  |  On  |

+### Article 1.3 - Attendance in League Races
+1. By registering for a full seat in the league races, you commit to be available during all races in the season (Sunday 21:00 CET/GMT +1) for the duration of the competition season.
+If you are unable to race, you must notify the stewards, at least 24 hours before the start, that you cannot participate the session in the 'Day-off' channel.
+We can fill your seat with a reserve driver for the week.
+2. By registering for a reserve seat in the league races, you can without obligation sign up for an empty seat.
+Once registered, you commit to attending.
+Vacancies will be posted in the reserve driver channel about 24 hours before the race start.
+3. Points earned will be credited to the reserve driver.
+4. If a drvier is inexplicably absent, the driver may lose his seat.
+A reserve driver can then prioritize a claim to a vacant seat.
+5. If you can't make it to the races anymore, you don't need a reason to leave the competition.
+Please let us know so we can fill the seat.
+6. Drivers are expected be in the lobby 15 minutes before the designated start time.
+If drivers are still not present with 10 minutes until the session start time, their seat will be offered to the first available reserve driver eligible for it.
+7. Drivers who arrive late without a valid excuse within a single season, will be given a;
+   a) warning;
+   b) on second occurrence a 2 point penalty on their license;
+   c) on third occurrence their league position could be removed.

+### Article 1.4 - Race Session Time
+1. Race sessions are time-boxed to 3 hours total for 100% races.
+2. Race sessions are time-boxed to 2 hours total for 50% races.
+3. The session timer starts from the designated start time
+4. If a race is still going when the timer ticks to 0, there will be one extra lap and that will be considered the final lap of racing.
+5. After a final lap, as referred to in article 1.4 under 4, a virtual chequered flag will be thrown.
+Once the race is over the !redflag command will be issued and the points will be awarded according the code of conduct

 ## Section 2.
 Clean Driving
 In this section the rules for clean driving will be mentioned.